 Recession to be worse than previously thought, experts say

-The recession that experts predict is coming for the UK could be twice as bad as previously thought, according to economists working for consultancy EY.
+The recession expected to hit the UK could be twice as bad as previously thought, economists warn.

+Soaring household bills, slow growth, and forecasts of a protracted economic downturn have taken their toll on the millions of Britons struggling against the tough economic environment – thought to be the worst in recent memory.

-Faced with a worsening situation, less Government support and higher taxes, the experts said they thought each of the next three years could be worse than they had expected in the past.
+Faced with a worsening situation, less government support and higher taxes, early signs of possible recovery last week look increasingly distant, with economists at consultancy firm EY saying they thought each of the next three years could be worse than they had expected in the past.

-Just three months ago, EY’s Item Club had predicted a 0.3% contraction in gross domestic product (GDP) this year, followed by 2.4% growth next year and a 2.3% rise in 2025.
+It comes just three months after EY’s Item Club predicted a 0.3 per cent contraction in gross domestic product (GDP) this year, followed by 2.4 per cent growth next year and a 2.3 per cent rise in 2025.

-But in an updated forecast released on Monday, they forecast a 0.7% drop this year, followed by 1.9% and 2.2% growth in the coming two years.
+But in an updated forecast released on Monday, they forecast a 0.7 per cent nosedive this year, followed by 1.9 per cent and 2.2 per cent growth in the coming two years.

 “The UK’s economic outlook has become gloomier than forecast in the autumn, and the UK may already be in what has been one of the mostly widely anticipated recessions in living memory,” said EY’s UK chair Hywel Ball.

-But EY said that while the recession might cut deeper than it thought earlier, it will not necessarily last longer than the previous forecast.
+But EY said that while the recession might be more remorseless than it previously suggested, it will not necessarily last longer than the earlier forecast.

 The economy already shrank in the third quarter of last year.
 But GDP figures released last week showed that the economy unexpectedly grew in November, meaning some economists think the fourth quarter might be positive.